 According to the American Thyroid Association, the recommended dietary allowance (RDA) for iodine is at 150mg per day for both men and women.

 Iodine is added to salt at a rate of 76 µg per 1/4 teaspoon or 1.5 grams of salt.
-So there’s a considerable amount of sodium per 1/4 teaspoon of salt.
+So there’s a considerable amount of iodine per 1/4 teaspoon of salt.
 Vegan advocate and American physician Dr. Michael Greger, suggests that using iodized salt in the food you cook is enough to guarantee adequate iodine levels.

 You have, however, to be careful and not consume it in excess.